BaumGuard/AutoLRPT/README.md

 The so called **TLE data** is needed to calculate the position of a satellite at a given time and therefore also the pass times.<br />

 #### Meteor M2-3
-The script `tle_update` downloads the current TLE data from [N2YO.com](https://www.n2yo.com/satellite/?s=57166).<br />
+The script `TLE_Meteor_M2-3` downloads the current TLE data from [CelesTrak](https://celestrak.org/NORAD/elements/gp.php?CATNR=57166).<br />
 <br />
 You can choose whether the TLE should be updated automatically in regular intervals of 24 hours or if you want to update the TLE data manually.
-To update the TLE data in regular intervals, open the script and set the variable `tle_autoupd` to `true`.<br />
+To update the TLE data in regular intervals, open the script and set the variable `autoupd` to `1`.<br />
 Then execute the script:<br />
 ```
-./tle_update &
+./TLE_Meteor_M2-3 &
 ```

 #### Meteor M2-4
-So far there is no TLE data available for **Meteor M2-4** in official databases such as CelesTrak.
-You can temporarily use the TLE data from this [Facebook post](https://www.facebook.com/groups/Satellite.apt.group/permalink/2543718782478208/).<br />
+The script `TLE_Meteor_M2-4` downloads the current TLE data from [CelesTrak](https://celestrak.org/NORAD/elements/gp.php?CATNR=59051).<br />
 <br />
-Copy the two lines that are starting with **1** and **2**.<br />
+You can choose whether the TLE should be updated automatically in regular intervals of 24 hours or if you want to update the TLE data manually.
+To update the TLE data in regular intervals, open the script and set the variable `autoupd` to `1`.<br />
-Open the file `~/.predict/predict.tle`, create a new line and enter the name of the satellite:
+Then execute the script:<br />
 ```
-METEOR-M2-4
+./TLE_Meteor_M2-4 &
 ```
 Paste the two lines you have copied below the satellite's name